 An injury to these ligaments usually involves a significant force, such as a fall while skiing, playing a sport, or a direct impact to the side of the leg.

 To receive a diagnosis, a qualified musculoskeletal expert will first take a medical history and conduct a physical exam.
-A physician will compare a patient’s non injured knee with the injured knee.
+A physician will compare a patient’s non-injured knee with the injured knee.
 Most injured ligaments can be diagnosed after examination.
-Imaging tests such as MRI or x-rays may be needed to see if there are additional injuries such as broken bones or other soft tissue injuries (muscle, tendons, ligaments, and cartilage).
+Imaging tests such as MRI or x-rays may be needed to see if there are additional injuries such as broken bones or other soft tissue injuries (to muscle, tendons, ligaments, and cartilage).

 Most collateral ligament injuries can be treated without surgery, especially if the injury is considered a strain.
 A completely torn ligament will likely require surgery.
 Physical therapy will be a very important part of your recovery.
 A physical therapist will guide you in many stretches and exercises to help you restore your range of motion, strength, and stability.